axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/input-text/README.md

 ### onChange

 The function-valued property `onChange` can be used as a callback prop for React and other frameworks.
+If you are a Typescript user, you must say that the InputEvent target is an input element. `(event.target as HTMLInputElement).value`

 Its first argument is the original `change` event from the element's underlying native &lt;input&gt; field.

 The second argument is a Boolean flag `invalidFormat` which is true if, and only if, the user's input cannot be formatted as a currency.

 ### onFocus